FilipTheDev/google-homepage/README.md

-I learned how to position elements and practise with CSS
+I learned how to position elements and practice with CSS